 Rolling out new software even with a tech-savvy team could be a herculean task.
 Your organization must hire Consultants and Service Partners to meet the desired goal.

-Consultants are the representatives of the organization who are hired for their expertise and Service Partners are third-party companies which enable deployment of new application across the organization to achieve the goal efficiently.
+Consultants are the representatives of the organization who are hired for their expertise and Service Partners are third-party companies that enable the deployment of new applications across the organization to achieve the goal efficiently.

 The expectation of the organization has to be conveyed properly to these Service Partners to realize the company's goal and this job is done by the Consultant.
 Moreover, a Consultant is a subject matter expert who helps to design the business processes.